 Creative interventions always are inspiring.
 The essence of creative interventions is that they set the right conditions for a breakthrough into a state of ‘oneness’ instead of the usual consciousness of division and separateness between people and their institutions.
 These moments of oneness are perceived as a miraculous turnaround setting free the mindsets of all involved.

-Leadership and the big picture
+Inner leadership and the big picture

 There are four levels of sensing and listening: